woxcab/vkrss/README.md

 # <a name="eng"></a> Generating RSS Feed for opened or closed wall of user or community (group, public page or event page) on vk.com

 ## Features
-* Generating RSS feed of opened walls: data extraction from different post parts (attachments included) and automatic title generation of RSS items.
+* Generating RSS feed of opened wall: data extraction from different post parts (attachments included) and automatic title generation of RSS items.
-* Also generating RSS feed of closed walls if there's access token with offline permissions that's created by user who has access to the closed wall.
+* Also generating RSS feed of closed wall if there's access token with offline permissions that's created by user who has access to the closed wall.
 [See more here](#eng-user-access-token) about user access token creating.